bschneider99/bschneider99.github.io/README.md

 ## Sources

-I used the [Phaser 3](https://github.com/photonstorm/phaser) library along with a few example from their [website](https://phaser.io/examples) to create this web app.
+I used the [Phaser 3](https://github.com/photonstorm/phaser) library along with a few examples from their [website](https://phaser.io/examples) to create this web app.